gokcedilek/portfolio/content/project/launchpad/index.md

 - Testing data read / write layers for Cloud Firestore
 - Implementing Google Cloud Endpoints that update a user's internal calendar based on their Google Calendar, retrieving and creating events in user's Google Calendar based on their events in the app
 - Performing code reviews

+**Update:** We have recently switched to a serverless Vue.js application instead of the architecture described above.
+Our project is [here](https://github.com/ubclaunchpad/HappyHour).